Choosing A Real Estate Firm To Work For

 Is attendance at out of town events encouraged?
 Is there a subsidy involved or is the salesperson responsible for the whole cost?

 We generally do not organize our own out of town seminars.
-We participate in the regular Robbins training seminars in Vancouver and will on occasion on request advance all or part of the cost.
+We participate in the regular Robbins training seminars in Vancouver and will on occasion on request advance part of the cost.